Briard

 The Briard is a herding dog breed that originated in France, where it was historically used for herding sheep and protecting livestock.
 Weighing between 70 to 90 pounds and standing 22 to 27 inches tall, they are characterized by their long, shaggy coat and distinctive beard.
 Known for their fearless, loyal, and intelligent nature, Briards are obedient companions that thrive in active environments, making them excellent working dogs as well as devoted family pets.
 Their lifespan ranges from 10 to 12 years.

 Briards are known for being fearless, loyal, obedient, intelligent, faithful, and protective.
-As a high-energy breed, they are independent-minded and requiring patient, consistent training and thrive with regular mental and physical activity.
+As a high-energy breed, they are moderately trainable and thrive with regular mental and physical activity.
 They are better suited to households without young children and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a Briard means committing to moderate grooming every week or two, vigorous daily exercise, and consistent training from an early age.
 They do best in structured environments with experienced dog owners.